Code-Institute-Submissions/laurakond-quiz-my-art/README.md

 #### Images

-- Images were sourced from wikipedia.org website.
+- All images were sourced from [wikipedia.org](https://www.wikipedia.org/) website.
-- Favicon and error page image were taken from Pexels.com
+- A few images, i.e. Frida Kahlo, Mark Rothlo, and Roy Lichtenstein, are of lower quality.
+In order to obtain higher resolution images, I would have needed to get in touch with the respective museums and art galleries for copyright reasons.
+Due to the time constraint of this project, I have decided to use the images I was able to source.

 ### General resources